How Much Does a Real Estate Attorney Cost?

 Do you need a realtor to buy or sell a house?

-No, you don't need a realtor to buy or sell a house.
-Instead, you can sell your home yourself, called "for sale by owner" (FSBO).
+No, you don't need a realtor to buy or sell a house, but it's a good idea to get one if you don't have much experience with home transactions.
+You can sell your home yourself, called "for sale by owner" (FSBO).
 As a FSBO seller, you complete the tasks a real estate agent normally does.
 These tasks include pricing and marketing your home, negotiating with buyers, and completing paperwork.
 If you don’t want to sell FSBO, you can still save on realtor fees by using a low-commission real estate agent who offers full service.

 Who pays real estate attorney fees at closing?

 In states that require a lawyer, real estate attorney fees are generally included in the closing costs.
 Whether the buyer or seller pays depends on how closing costs are established in the contract.
-But if you hire your own attorney, you pay them.
+But if you hire your own attorney, you pay them directly.

 Is it cheaper to hire a real estate attorney than a realtor?

 A real estate attorney can be cheaper than a realtor for simple residential transactions.
 But real estate attorneys and realtors offer different expertise.
-A real estate attorney only addresses legal issues, while a real estate agent can help you with the whole buying or selling process.
+A real estate attorney only addresses legal issues, while a real estate agent can help you with pricing your home, findings buyers, and the whole buying or selling process.

 Related articles